top of page

 MADE WITH RECYCLED PAPER

 At Western, we produce an array of useful molded fiber products some of which can be recycled or composted.
 One thing all of our products have in common is they are made with recycled paper and are designed to biodegrade and decompose in the natural environment.
-The support products used with our nursery hanging baskets, such as the metal and nylon hangers as well as the brass eyelets incorporated into the baskets, are not biodegradable but are recyclable.
+The support products used with our nursery hanging baskets, such as the metal and nylon hangers as well as the brass eyelets incorporated into the baskets, are not biodegradable.

 U.S. LACEY ACT